pingcap/docs-cn/dev/reference/tools/data-migration/relay-log.md

 The Data Migration (DM) relay log consists of a set of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.

-After DM-worker is started, it automatically synchronizes the upstream binlog to the local configuration directory (the default synchronization directory is `<deploy_dir>/relay_log` if DM is deployed using `DM-Ansible`).
-When DM-worker is running, it synchronizes the upstream binlog to the local file in real time.
-Syncer, a processing unit of DM-worker, reads the binlog events of the local relay log in real time, transforms these events to SQL statements, and then synchronizes these statements to the downstream database.
+After DM-worker is started, it automatically replicates the upstream binlog to the local configuration directory (the default replication directory is `<deploy_dir>/relay_log` if DM is deployed using `DM-Ansible`).
+When DM-worker is running, it replicates the upstream binlog to the local file in real time.
+Syncer, a processing unit of DM-worker, reads the binlog events of the local relay log in real time, transforms these events to SQL statements, and then replicates these statements to the downstream database.

-This document introduces the directory structure, initial synchronization rules and data purge of DM relay logs.
+This document introduces the directory structure, initial replication rules and data purge of DM relay logs.

 ## Directory structure